Employment and Support Allowance (ESA) eligibility

 (d) Fails to get food or drink to own mouth without receiving either physical help from somebody else or needing somebody with you to regularly prompt or remind you, because of a severe disorder of mood or behaviour

-Activity 19: Chewing or swallowing food or drink
+Activity 19: Do you have any difficulty chewing or swallowing food or drink?

-If any of the below descriptors apply, you should automatically be put in the support group.
+This could be caused by a physical difficulty or something like severe anorexia where you cannot manage to eat.
+If any of the below descriptors apply to you, you should automatically be put in the support group.

 (a) Cannot chew or swallow food or drink